UnspeakableTNT/Final-Empires/README.md

 **▶ Play it: https://finalempires.com**

 This repository is **not** the game's source.
-The code stays private — this is where I write about how the game is built: the engineering, the systems, and the occasional bug that nearly broke everything.
+The code stays private; this is where I write about how the game is built: the engineering, the systems, and the occasional bug that nearly breaks everything.

 ## About the game

-- Browser-based, nothing to install — runs on Cloudflare.
+- Browser-based, nothing to install, runs on Cloudflare.
 - Real-time multiplayer on a host-authoritative simulation (one host runs the world, clients stay in sync).
 - 195 real-world nations, plus procedurally generated filler nations for large maps (400+).
 - Bots with difficulty tiers from Easy up to Impossible.
-- A full war economy — cities, factories, troop camps, ports — and a high-tech arsenal: jet strikes, warships, submarines, and nuclear / MIRV options.
+- A full war economy (cities, factories, troop camps, ports) and a high-tech arsenal: jet strikes, warships, submarines, and nuclear / MIRV options.
 - An infamy-and-sanctions system, so conquering the world has a cost.
 - The **Final Empire** end-game boss that turns the late game into a survival fight.